martinflemingdev/Twitter_PhillyNewsBot/README.md

 * Utilizes the free News API at newsapi.org to populate its tweet.
 (NewsService.java)
 * Uses LocalDate class to insert current date into the GET request sent to the News API.
 (NewsService.java)
 * Created classes that model the JSON data returned to implement serialization.
 (NewsObject.java and Article.java)
-* Uses the twitter4j (twitter 4 java) framework to interact with the Twitter API.
+* Uses the twitter4j (twitter for java) framework to interact with the Twitter API.
 (TwitterBot.java)
-* Scheduling handled by LocalTime class conditional logic.
+* Scheduling handled by conditional logic using LocalTime class.
 (TwitterBot.java)